-In my extensive work of using probiotics for histamine intolerance sufferers, I’ve opted to use a probiotic called Kyo-Dophilus 9, as it contains only particular strains that have shown to be histamine-friendly.
+In my extensive work of using probiotics for histamine intolerance sufferers, I’ve opted to use this low histamine probiotic, as it contains only particular strains that have shown to be histamine-friendly.

-My histamine intolerant clients have tolerated Kyo-Dophilus 9 without issues when using it both orally and rectally via enema.
+My histamine intolerant clients have tolerated using a low histamine probiotic without issues when using it both orally and rectally via enema.

-So, there you have it, a list of low histamine bacteria and and my recommendation for a particular probiotic brand that you can trust.
+So, there you have it, a list of low histamine bacteria and and my recommendation for a low histamine probiotic brand that you can trust.